-In Rusian "sestras" translates to sisters.
-In Cape Coral, that word is connected to 4 Sestras Bistro to Go, the casual restaurant that's redefining takeout.
-We're a gourmet takeout spot serving new American cuisine.
-Expect creative dishes crafted from scratch with fresh ingredients and attention to detail.
-The result is a culinary fusion that makes any dining experience as memorable as it should be.
-Stop by to pick up a quick meal, or place a catering order that's sure to impress any of your guests.
-Come by and you'll see how a chef, a counter, and gourmet food can forever change the way you think of takeout.
-1615 SE 47th Ter, Cape Coral, FL.
-Tel: 239.800.5432
+4 Sestras Bistro to Go, the casual takeout.
+We're a gourmet takeout spot Expect creative dishes crafted from scratch attention to detail.
+The result is a culinary experience as memorable as it should be. or place a catering order that's sure to Come by and you'll see how a chef, a forever change the way you think of Coral, FL.

-The Boathouse Tiki Bar & Grill
+Boat House Tiki Bar & Grill